 Ventura Recovery Center is a first rate recovery center where you or your loved ones will receive the highest level of care for their addiction.
 Everyone staff member is personally invested into the recovery of their clients.

 “There is only one corner of the universe you can be certain of improving, and that’s your own self.”

 Our mission at Ventura Recovery Center is to help you find a solution to addiction.
-Long Term sobriety os possible.
+Long-term sobriety is possible.
 Let us show you how.
-Our detox and residential facilities are located just north of Los Angeles in Thousand Oaks, CA. Start you new life in beautiful Southern California.
+Our detox and residential facilities are located just north of Los Angeles in Thousand Oaks, CA. Start your new life in beautiful Southern California.

 We will help you find long term sobriety.
 When you succeed, we succeed.

 555 St. Charles Dr. #103 | Thousand Oaks, CA 91360

 166 Siesta Ave | Thousand Oaks, CA 91360